cartesi/rollups-examples/auction/README.md

 - A **wallet**, where any user can deposit their assets (ERC-20 or ERC-721 tokens) and perform transfers or withdrawals; and
 - An **auction engine**, which allows users to perform operations related to an auction.

-The DApp also relies on a couple of components provided along with the [other examples](../README.md#examples):
+The DApp also relies on a few extra components:

-- An NFT contract that can be used to mint tokens to be auctioned.
+- An NFT contract, *SimpleERC721*, that can be used to mint tokens to be auctioned, which is provided as part of the [`common-contracts`](../common-contracts/README.md#simpleerc721) project.
-For more information about how to mint example NFTs, refer to the [`common-contracts` documentation](../common-contracts).
+For more information about how to mint example NFTs, refer to the [`common-contracts` documentation](../common-contracts/README.md).
-- An ERC-20 contract that can be used to place bids.
+- An ERC-20 contract, *SimpleERC20*, also provided as part of [`common-contracts`](../common-contracts/README.md#simpleerc20), which can be used to place bids.
 - A Command-line tool to send commands to the DApp.
-Please refer to the [Front-end console documentation](../frontend-console) for more details.
+Please refer to the [Front-end console documentation](../frontend-console/README.md) for more details.

 ## Application life-cycle